-I am an associate professor of archaeology in the Department of Sociology, Anthropology, and Social Work at Texas Tech University.
+I am a professor of archaeology in the Department of Sociology, Anthropology, and Social Work at Texas Tech University.

 I teach courses on Maya archaeology, Texas prehistory, field archaeology, and cultural resource management.
 Please email me if you have any questions or comments about my courses or research projects.

 Winner of a 2015 Professing Excellence Award, sponsored by TTU Student Housing.